Mari-presh/Google-Page/README.md

-# Google-Page-
+# Google-Page
-Re-creating the google home page
+Here is a live link to the recreated google home page: https://mari-presh.github.io/Google-Page/